Sept. meeting to discuss 2027 City medical insurance

-Retirement Fund board nominations results
+Retirement Fund board election results

 Nominations for the Retirement Fund’s Board of Trustees closed June 9.
 This year, three seats were up for election.
 Results: